 Impersonation allows SSAS to assume the identity/security context of the client application which is used by SSAS to perform the server side data operations like data access, processing etc. As part of impersonation, the following impersonation options are available in SSAS:

-- Use a specific Windows user name and password: This option lets you to specify Windows account credentials which will be used by SSAS to perform operations like source data access, processing etc. Usually every organization provide these details.
+- Use a specific Windows user name and password: This option lets you to specify Windows account credentials.
+These credentials will be used by SSAS to perform operations like source data access, processing etc. Usually every organization provide these details.

 - Use the service account: When this option is selected, SSAS uses the credentials of the service account under which the Analysis Services service is configured/running for source data access, processing etc. (Start – search bar – services – MSSQL server – in general it will run under local system so the service account will take the local system as service account.
 Which won’t work if the server is in other location.